 You’ll need to know how thick the rubber surfacing needs to be.

 You’ll need to know what colors you'll be using.

 You’ll need to know where you want the playground to be and what the site currently looks like.

-Poured in Place Rubber Playground Surfacing is normally made of two specific layers.
-There is the base layer and the top (wear) layer.
-The base layer is thick and springy and set to a specific depth to protect the child from the highest fall they can take on the playground.
-This base layer is normally made from TPV rubber and can sometimes be as thick as 10 inches!
-The top or wear layer is meant to protect the base layer from the elements.
-It’s made out of EDPM which is normally more stretchy and can be made to whatever color or design you’re interested in.
-The cost of the final poured in place rubber surfacing will depend on the depth you want for the playground.
+The wear layer is usually only about a half inch thick and is meant to protect the base layer from the elements.
+It’s made out of EPDM which is more stretchy and comes in customizable colors and designs.
+The cost of the final poured in place rubber surfacing will depend on the required depth of the base layer.
 If you need a deeper base layer to allow for taller falls, the playground will be safer, but it will ultimately be more expensive.